konimarti/flow/README.md

 ## Description

-Two types of observers are available that are suitable for different use cases:
+Two types of pipelines are available that are suitable for different use cases:
 * Channel-based observers accept new values through a ```chan interface{}``` channel, and
 * Function-based observers collect new values in regular intervals from a ```func() interface{}``` function.